GoPeerProject/gp-script-demo/README.md

 - `key` - randomly generated string (GoPeer stores hashed version of this string)
 - `orgId` - ObjectId for the organization.

-If all required body fields are present and the key is correct, these endpoints will return status code 200 with an object as a response body.The Object will contain a single field `token`.
+If all required body fields are present and the key is correct, these endpoints will return status code 200 with an object as a response body.
+The Object will contain a single field `token`.

 - code: 200
 - body: { `token`: String }